K'Andre Miller

-K'Andre Miller (born January 21, 2000) is an American professional ice hockey defenseman for the New York Rangers of the National Hockey League (NHL).
-He was selected in the first round, 22nd overall, by the Rangers in the 2018 NHL Entry Draft.
+K'Andre Miller (born January 21, 2000) is an American professional ice hockey player who is a defenseman for the Carolina Hurricanes of the National Hockey League (NHL).
+He was selected in the first round, 22nd overall, by the New York Rangers of the 2018 NHL entry draft.

 Born in Saint Paul, Minnesota, Miller began ice skating at the age of two.
 He was primarily a forward, modeling his style of play after Mikko Koivu, but switched positions when Minnetonka High School needed another defenseman.
-He left Minnetonka after two years to join the USA Hockey National Team Development Program, with which he spent two seasons playing in the United States Hockey League and in international tournaments like the 2016 World U-17 Hockey Challenge and the 2018 IIHF World U18 Championships.
-After his time in the development program, Miller spent two seasons with the Wisconsin Badgers while also appearing in two consecutive IIHF World Junior Championships.
+He left Minnetonka after two years to join the USA Hockey National Team Development Program, with which he spent two seasons playing in the United States Hockey League (USHL) and in international tournaments like the 2016 World U-17 Hockey Challenge and the 2018 World U18 Championships.
+After his time in the development program, Miller played college ice hockey for two seasons with the Wisconsin Badgers, while also appearing in two consecutive IIHF World Junior Championships.